qeeqbox/honeypots/README.md

 <p align="center"> <img src="https://raw.githubusercontent.com/qeeqbox/honeypots/main/readme/honeypots.png"></p>

-19 different honeypots in a single PyPI package for monitoring network traffic, bots activities, and username \ password credentials.
+19 honeypots in a single PyPI package for monitoring network traffic, bots activities, and username \ password credentials.
 All honeypots are non-blocking and can be used as objects or called directly with the in-built auto-configure scripts.

-The current available honeypots are: dns ftp httpproxy http https imap mysql pop3 postgres redis smb smtp socks5 ssh telnet vnc mssql elastic ldap.
+The honeypots are: dns ftp httpproxy http https imap mysql pop3 postgres redis smb smtp socks5 ssh telnet vnc mssql elastic ldap.

-honeypots output can be logged to a database, file, terminal or syslog
+The honeypots output can be logged to a database, file, terminal or syslog

 ## Install
 ```